LordsCalendar/master_chart/README.md

 > ****

 > **"After 40 years of life, over a 3 day period of revelation, 6 hours of math  — I was given a vision...** —A Skeleton Equation.
-> **Coherently unifying scripture & science, partially resolving 33 unsolved problems, with public Proof of Concept in 12 days.."**
+> **Coherently unifying scripture & science, aligning 33 ancient numbers with 33 key ICC geologcally events within 3%, partially resolving 33 unsolved problems, with public Proof of Concept in 12 days.."**
 > > **"I didn't need the mathematical proof, but the world does ...
 Jesus is a Genius...
 God is the Big Banger"** — JC(TP>HS)

 > ****
 >
-> Because my own independent research has shown beyond the fraction of a % validity needed to warrant withholding the formula, that there is high likelihood these are not mere claims but the precursor to justifiable redaction.
+> Because my own independent research has conservatively shown strong statistical evidence of an anomaly it warrants withholding the formula, as there is more reason to believe these claims are substantive than mere coincidence, serving as the precursor to justifiable redaction.
  Formula will be presented symbolically only revealing fixed, forced constants unique to the Lattice for implementing a recursive framework.

 >It is acknowledged that without the release of the full formula for peer review that the Clay title status remains “Unsolved.”